GOVTNZ/web-standards/guidance/assessment/2017-web-standards-self-assessment-methodology.md

 ### Consider your risk

-After you've completed the Self-Assessment spreadsheet, identify the tests that recorded the most failures (Row #### of the results spreadsheet).
-Review those failures and consider what risk your agency is exposed to as a result of those impacts.
+After you've completed the Self-Assessment spreadsheet, identify the tests that had the most failures (Row #### of the results spreadsheet).
+In reviewing those, refer back to the "Consequence of failure" for each corresponding tests and evaluate what that means for the users of your web page or website.
+Consider what event(s) might arise as a result, and what impact those events could have on your agency.
+Consider what risk your agency is exposed to as a result of those impacts.
 Read more about [Web Standards risk assessment](https://webtoolkit.govt.nz/guidance/testing-and-assessment/web-standards-risk-assessment/).

 * How would you accommodate individuals or groups impacted by those failures, if you were required to?